jharwell/sierra/docs/src/tutorials/project/new-bc.rst

    your ``my_var.py`` file under ``<project>/variables/``.
-The class defined in ``my_var.py`` should be a "base class" version of your variable, and therefore should take in parameters, and NOT have any hardcoded values in it anywhere (i.e., rely on dynamic class creation via the ``factory()`` function).
-This is to provide maximum flexibility to those using SIERRA, so that they can create `any` kind of instance of your variable, and not just the ones you have made pre-defined classes for.
+The class defined in ``my_var.py`` should be a "base class" version of your variable, and therefore should take in parameters, and NOT have any hardcoded values in it anywhere.
+This is to provide maximum flexibility to those using SIERRA, so that they can create *any* kind of instance of your variable, and not just the ones you have made pre-defined classes for.

 #.
 Define the abstract functions from